Skip to content

 Summary: 2/3 tools routed through proxy

-Action required: run 'lumen-argus setup' to configure uncovered tools.
+Action required: run 'lumen-argus-agent setup' to configure uncovered tools.

 lumen-argus detect --json